 I do this all the time.
 I leave my kids alone in the car for a minute when they are strapped in and we are in my driveway because I need to run in and get my cell phone that I left on the charger.
 I do love my car and I made sure I got a car that my kids could comfortably fit in.
 My friend told me to check out Intelligent Car Leasing so I decided to lease a car.

 Let’s get something straight.
-I am not an advocate for the parents who have intentionally left their innocent children in cars on hot Alabama sun drenched days for hours in a Wal-Mart parking lot while shopping…where their car temperate escalated to 105 degrees F and their children passed away of heat stroke.
+I am not an advocate for the parents who have intentionally left their innocent children in cars on hot Alabama sun-drenched days for hours in a Wal-Mart parking lot while shopping…where their car temperate escalated to 105 degrees F and their children passed away of heatstroke.
 Nor I am not commenting on the unfortunate life or mental circumstances that lead some parents to actually forget that their children were in their back seat on a cold winter morning where the temperate dropped to minus frost forming degrees in New Jersey and they went into work forgetting to drop their kids to preschool.

 And speaking of New Jersey, I am thinking about that mom from New Jersey as I write this.
 The one whose toddler daughter was left in the car on a 60 degree May day while she ran into a Dollar Store for a measly few minutes a few years ago.
 When she got back, there were security guards and police there which launched her into a 6-year legal battle.
 But luckily, there was a unanimous decision where she got a hearing to plead her case, (which had been previously denied).
 Then she won her 6-year legal battle, and that mom, Kim Brooks, managed to get off with 100 hours of community service and a parenting education class.